coursemaster44/AWSDevops/README.md

-12. Cloudwatch Introduction & Hands On
+### 12. Cloudwatch Introduction & Hands On

-Step1- Goto AWS Console>All Services>CloudWatch>Events>Get started
+**Step1- Goto AWS Console>All Services>CloudWatch>Events>Get started**

-Step2- You will see the Following Screen.
+**Step2- You will see the Following Screen.**

-Step3- In Event Source---
+**Step3- In Event Source---**
-      Select Event Pattern and then
+      - Select Event Pattern and then
-      Click on Build event pattern to match as “events by service”
+      - Click on Build event pattern to match as “events by service”

-Step4 -In Service Name-Select” Ec2 “
+**Step4 -In Service Name-Select” Ec2 “**
-                 Event Type-”Ec2 Instance State-change Notification”
+                 - Event Type-”Ec2 Instance State-change Notification”
-                 Select Specific state as “stopping”
+                 - Select Specific state as “stopping”
-                 Select Any Instance
+                 - Select Any Instance
-                 Click on Add target in Targets Tab
+                 - Click on Add target in Targets Tab

-Step5- Select SNS Topic as “Ec2Stopping-CWevents” in Targets
+**Step5- Select SNS Topic as “Ec2Stopping-CWevents” in Targets**
              ****To create SNS Topic See next Step6

-Step6- Create SNS Topic
+**Step6- Create SNS Topic**
-  6.1  Goto AWS Console>All service>Simple Notification Service>Create Topic
+ - 6.1  Goto AWS Console>All service>Simple Notification Service>Create Topic
          Give name as Ec2Stopping-CWevents
-6.2 Click on Create Topic
+- 6.2 Click on Create Topic
-6.3 Topic Created Successfully.
-       Click on Create subscription.
+- 6.3 Topic Created Successfully.Now Click on Create subscription.

-6.4  Select Protocol as Email and endpoint as “coursemaster44@gmail.com”
-        Click on Create subscription.
+- 6.4  Select Protocol as Email and endpoint as “coursemaster44@gmail.com”.Now Click on Create subscription.

-6.5 Subscription created successfully.
+- 6.5 Subscription created successfully.
-      Status is showing Pending confirmation.
+      - Status is showing Pending confirmation.
-To confirm this subscription check for the message from<no-reply@sns.amazonaws.com>    in your Email Inbox.
+      - To confirm this subscription check for the message from<no-reply@sns.amazonaws.com>    in your Email Inbox.

-6.6 Check the Email Inbox or Spam
+- 6.6 Check the Email Inbox or Spam
-       In my case it arrived in Spam
+       - In my case it arrived in Spam
-       Click on “Confirm subscription”
+       - Click on “Confirm subscription”

-6.7 Subscription Confirmed.
+- 6.7 Subscription Confirmed.

-6.8 Now goto Amazon SNS >Topics>Ec2Stopping-CWevents
+- 6.8 Now goto Amazon SNS >Topics>Ec2Stopping-CWevents
-     Status is confirmed.
+     - Status is confirmed.

-Step7- Goto Step5
+**Step7- Goto Step5**
-          Click on Configure details.
+          - Click on Configure details.

-Step8- Configure Rule-
+**Step8- Configure Rule-**
-            Give name as “ec2stoppingRule” and Description “ec2stoppingRule” Keep state enabled
+            - Give name as “ec2stoppingRule” and Description “ec2stoppingRule”
+            - Keep state enabled
-            Click on Create rule
+            - Click on Create rule

-Step9 - Rule created.
+**Step9 - Rule created.**

-Step10 -Goto AWS Console>All Services>EC2>EC2 Dashboard.
+**Step10 -Goto AWS Console>All Services>EC2>EC2 Dashboard.**
-                In my Case one Instance is Running.
+           - In my Case one Instance is Running.

-Click on Instance>Actions>Instance State>Stop Instance
+- Click on Instance>Actions>Instance State>Stop Instance

-Click on Stop
+- Click on Stop

-Step11-  Instance is in stopping stage
+**Step11-  Instance is in stopping stage**

-Step12- Check your Email from <no-reply@sns.amazonaws.com> which was given in Subscription of Topic.
+**Step12- Check your Email from <no-reply@sns.amazonaws.com> which was given in Subscription of Topic.**

 You can detect and react to changes in the state.

 CloudWatch Alarm

-Step1 -Goto AWS Console>All Services>CloudWatch

-Step2- Click on Alarms>Create Alarm

-Step3 -Click on Select metric

-Step4- Select Ec2 in All metrics

-Step5- Click on per-Instance metrics

-Step6 -Goto AWS Console>All Services>Ec2 dashboard and copy Instance-id

-Step7 - Now Paste it in the search bar-

-Step8 -Click to Select CPUUtilization

-Step9 -Click on select metric

-Step10- No action in Specify metric and conditions.

-Step11 -
-Scroll down and come to Conditions.
-Threshold type-static
-Whenever CPUutilization is -Lower
-Than define the threshold value-40

-Step12 -In Notification
-         Alarm stage trigger-In Alarm
-        Select an SNS topic(See-Create SNS Topic) -select an existing topic Send a notification to--Ec2Stopping-CWevents

-Step12-Scroll down and come to Ec2 action.
-     Alarm stage trigger--In Alarm
-     Take the following action--select stop this instance Click on Next

-Step13- Give Alarm name-My-alarm
-             Click on Next

-Step14- Preview all the details and click on “create alarm”

-Step15- Alarm created successfully.
-             See in Alarms My-alarm is showing “Insufficient data” Hit refresh button

-Step16- State is showing In-alarm

-Step17- Check you Email and you would see the following email.

-Step18- Check the instance in EC2-Dashboard.
-             It is showing stopped as per Cloudwatch Alarm configuration.
+---

+**Step1 -Goto AWS Console>All Services>CloudWatch**

+**Step2- Click on Alarms>Create Alarm**

+**Step3 -Click on Select metric**

+**Step4- Select Ec2 in All metrics**

+**Step5- Click on per-Instance metrics**

+**Step6 -Goto AWS Console>All Services>Ec2 dashboard and copy Instance-id**

+**Step7 - Now Paste it in the search bar-**

+**Step8 -Click to Select CPUUtilization**

+**Step9 -Click on select metric**

+**Step10- No action in Specify metric and conditions.**

+**Step11 -Scroll down and come to Conditions.**
+- Threshold type-static
+- Whenever CPUutilization is -Lower
+- Than define the threshold value-40

+**Step12 -In Notification**
+        - Alarm stage trigger-In Alarm
+        - Select an SNS topic(See-Create SNS Topic) -select an existing topic
+        - Send a notification to--Ec2Stopping-CWevents

+**Step12-Scroll down and come to Ec2 action.**
+     - Alarm stage trigger--In Alarm
+     - Take the following action--select stop this instance
+     - Click on Next

+**Step13- Give Alarm name-My-alarm**
+            - Click on Next

+**Step14- Preview all the details and click on “create alarm”**

+**Step15- Alarm created successfully.**
+          - See in Alarms My-alarm is showing “Insufficient data”
+           - Hit refresh button

+**Step16- State is showing In-alarm**

+**Step17- Check you Email and you would see the following email.**

+**Step18- Check the instance in EC2-Dashboard.**
+         - It is showing stopped as per Cloudwatch Alarm configuration.